DaveBackus/Data_Bootcamp_Book/py-fun1.md

 In [4]: 2^3
 Out[4]: 1
 ```
 We might have expected the answer to be 8 (2 to the power 3), but evidently it's not.
 What's going on?
 The short answer is that the hat symbol `^` doesn't do powers in Python, as it does in Excel.
 It does something else (mtyn).

-If we want to use an exponent (power), we do it this way:
+This is a good opportunity to practice our **Google fu**:

+**Exercise.** Use Google to search for "python exponents."
+How do we compute 2 to the power 3?

+We find (after wading through the links) that exponents in Python are done this way:
 ```python
 In [4]: 2**3
 Out[4]: 8
 ```

 Our last calculation is the log function.
 Entering `log(3)` generates the message:  `NameError: name 'log' is not defined`.
 We can use functions like `log` and `sqrt` in Python, just as we do in Excel, but we need to import them specially.
 (And we will, but not yet.)
 This is an example of a **syntax error**:  we have used language that Python doesn't understand.
 Here the message is pretty clear:  it doesn't know what `log` means.
 In other cases, the error message may be more mysterious.

 **Exercise.**  What happens if you try to calculate the square root of 2 with `sqrt(2)`, as you would in Excel?
 Do any alternatives come to mind?
 (Speak to your neighbors, see if they have any ideas.)